 Model Facebook Post:

 We’re pleased Dairy Queen joined Kids LiveWell, but it still has a lot of work to do to improve the nutritional quality of its children’s meals.
-Share if you agree that DQ should take soda and other sugary drinks off the kids’ menu, add more fruits and vegetables, and not offer ice cream automatically to all kids’ meals as a default option.
+Share if you agree that DQ should add more fruits and vegetables and not offer ice cream automatically to all kids’ meals as a default option.